stsrc/stm32_rfid/README.md

 SD Card			- included in LCD display

 Features implemented:
+* displaing actual time, display turn off after time interval.
+Turn on by touch
 * Sensing RFID cards
-* Specific respons to single RFID card which bases on saved permission
+* Specific respons to single RFID card displayed on LCD.
+Response bases on saved permission list
 * Making and saving history of sensed cards (with date of this event)
 * Read only access to history from web
 * Read and write access to permission list from web